giellalt/lang-fit/fit-acronyms-stems-fst-src.md

+* Meänkieli aacronyms

-Fit-acronyms is a dummy file.
+The file `stems/fit-acronyms.lexc` is a dummy file, with this comtent only:

  * LEXICON Acronym-fit
  * XXX Acronym-fit-suf ;  to be replaced with fit content